amoriarty/docker-typescript/README.md

 # Docker Typescript

-This image will launch
+This is an image for developing typescript project.

-	typings install
+It will only launch the default typescript command with the file watching option so you will want to configure your tsconfig.json file.

-and then
+It also have typings install, so you don't have to install node, typescript and typings on your computer.

-	tsc -w
+To launch the image just run:

-for watching file change.
+	docker run -d --rm -v ${YOUR PROJECT}:/usr/src/app alegent/typescript

-To launch it, just run:
+You can use typings command line by running command:

-	docker run -d --rm -v ${YOUR WORKSPACE}:/usr/src/app alegent/typescript
+	docker exec ${NAME OR ID} typings ...